Generalization capabilities of translationally equivariant neural networks: Classification: detecting flux violations

-In light of the results of Figs.~\ref{fig:class_res_8x8} and \ref{fig:class_res} the question arises how \EQ{} and \ST{} models are able to make predictions with such high accuracy and if the computation that is performed by the networks can be easily understood and interpreted.
-To answer this we ``dissect'' fully trained \EQ{} and \ST{} models by examining the feature maps that are generated by the convolutional part of the network, i.e.~we modify models by removing the global pooling operation and the dense network.
-Examples of these feature maps are shown in Fig.~\ref{fig:openworm_schematic} (b).
-We see that some of the channels of the output of the convolutional part of the network highlight flux violations in the vicinity of one of the open ends of the worm (see Fig.~\ref{fig:openworm_schematic} (a)).
-At first it seems surprising that only one of the two open ends is detected.
-However, one has to keep in mind that the models were not directly trained on the local flux violation as in Eq.~\eqref{eq:flux_conservation}, but instead were only given global information about whether or not a field configuration contains a violation.
+In light of the results in Figs.~\ref{fig:class_res_8x8} and \ref{fig:class_res}, the question arises how \EQ{} and \ST{} models are able to make predictions with such high accuracy and if the computation that is performed by the networks can be easily understood and interpreted.
+To answer this, we ``dissect'' fully trained \EQ{} and \ST{} models by examining the feature maps that are generated by the convolutional part of the network, i.e.~we modify models by removing the global pooling operation and the dense network.
+Examples of these feature maps are shown in Fig.~\ref{fig:openworm_schematic}~(b).
+We see that some of the channels of the output of the convolutional part of the network highlight flux violations in the vicinity of one of the open ends of the worm (see Fig.~\ref{fig:openworm_schematic}~(a)).
+At first, it seems surprising that only one of the two open ends is detected.
+However, one has to keep in mind that the models were not directly trained on the local flux violation as in Eq.~\eqref{eq:flux_conservation} but instead were only given global information about whether or not a field configuration contains a violation.
 Detecting a single defect is sufficient to make the correct prediction.

-It is further noteworthy that compared to typical deep learning models, the models found in our architecture search are rather small, with $\sim 2700$ parameters in the case of \EQ{} models and $\sim 1000$ parameters for our best \ST{} architecture.
+It is further noteworthy that, compared to typical deep learning models, the models found in our architecture search are rather small, with $\sim 2700$ parameters in the case of \EQ{} models and $\sim 1000$ parameters for our best \ST{} architecture on this task.